 The furniture and fittings look like a film set – check out the pink leather chairs, ornate black and silver doors and moulded maple veneer in the dining room, or the onyx and gold-plated taps in Virginia's glamorous vaulted bathroom.
 The house was way ahead of its time when it came to mod cons, including underfloor heating, ensuite bathrooms and a quirky vacuum-cleaning system.
 Upstairs there's a chance to look at the Courtauld family's photos and artefacts, and enjoy a home movie of Stephen and Virginia with their pet lemur, Mahjong (who had his own, specially designed quarters).
 The quaint tearoom and shop have a distinctly 1930s flavour.

-In Spring 2015 five rooms in the art deco building will be opened to the public for the first time following a £1 million renovation.
-A rare 1930s 'map room' has been carefully unveiled by a team of English Heritage conservators, and a luxury wartime bunker, basement billiards room, two new bedrooms and a walk-in wardrobe will all be open for exploring.
-A new visitor centre, shop and café will open in the former glasshouses, too.
+In Spring 2015 five rooms in the art deco building were opened to the public for the first time following a £1 million renovation.
+A rare 1930s 'map room' has been carefully unveiled by a team of English Heritage conservators, and a luxury wartime bunker, basement billiards room, two new bedrooms and a walk-in wardrobe are open for exploring.
+A new visitor centre, shop and café are open in the former glasshouses, too.